Tres0rsHoang/home-learning-app/README.md

 # 🏠 Home Learning App

-**Home Learning App** is a personal portfolio application built with the purpose of:
+**Home Learning App** is a personal portfolio application built with the surpose of:

 - Showcasing myself and the projects I’ve worked on.
 - Providing a space where people can **leave comments and interact**.